Local News

 Follow Sports on Twitter

-Times Gone By: Eagles win 1996 home track meet
+Times Gone By: Eagles win 1983 homecoming football game

 Editor's Note: “A Look at Times Gone By” is an in-depth look at weekly Times Gone By entries compiled since 2015.
 These articles represent the history of Washington County sports.
-Seniors …
+Shawn …

 Obituaries